YipYup/docker-gpsd-ntpd/README.md

 applications while also making itself available to NTPd in order to be a time provider for ntpd.

+### Running:

+Use the docker-compose.yml as standalone or copy the contents into an existing docker-compose.yml file.
+Be sure to make any adjustments necessary for your enviornment such as adjusting the network configuration, hostname, etc. and etc.

+Be sure to edit the `.env` file to set the device parameter to the correct device name for the GPS receiver you are using.
+An example is provided in `.env.example`.

 ### Notes

 #### A Word About Log Messages